 In recent years the Commission has made significant improvements in the management of its administrative and program operations.
 Although it has continued to set performance goals focused on incremental automation and consolidation of financial, administrative, and operational information, the agency recognizes that there are limits to this approach.
-The agency set a long-term performance goal to develop and implement an integrated enterprise management system.
+The agency set a long-term performance goal to develop and implement an integrated enterprise management system (EMS).
 The Commission expects that this likely will be a framework used to integrate multiple, smaller systems, but that the framework will allow for development of integrated reports.
-The agency met its performance goal for FY 2014 by defining the scope of the project and beginning to develop system requirements.
+The agency made progress in evaluating EMS system requirements, but did not fully meet its goal of developing EMS system requirements and evaluating risks, costs, and benefits.